juangburgos/QDeferred/README.md

 * Use *Qt slots* within the "controller" object to handle the results of the threaded work.

-* Do ot forget to quit the thread and wait for in the "controller" object destructor.
+* Do to forget to quit the thread and wait for it in the "controller" object destructor.

 I think this already explains the **why**, not only do we have to create two classes, but we have to remeber to implement all this signals and slots, connect them, move objects to threads, etc. And I almost forgot; is not like you can send any type using signals and slots, if you want so send a custom type you have to [do a lot of stuff to make your type Qt-compatible](https://doc.qt.io/qt-5/custom-types.html).